DaxDupont/LANCE/README.md

 ### hp
 The sensor will send out a linked message with the string being "hp" and the number being the current health whenever it's updated.

+### creditsEarned
+The sensor will send out a linked message with the string being "creditsEarned" and the number being the credits earned whenever it's it gets more credits. **It doesn't return the TOTAL credits earned, but rather the credits last earned**

+### killsEarned
+The sensor will send out a linked message with the string being "killsEarned" and the number being the kills earned whenever it's it gets more credits. **It doesn't return the TOTAL kills earned, but rather the kills last earned**

 ### crash
 The sensor will send out a linked message with the string being "crash" once the vehicle HP reaches 0.

 ### authcode
 The sensor will send out a linked message with the string being "authCode" and the number being the authcode you need to use a start_param while rezzing a projectile.

+### banned
+The sensor will send out a linked message with the string being "banned" if the user is banned from LANCE.
+What you do with this information is up to you.

 ## Bomb Projectile example script
 Next to the supplied bomb script, you need to have your own to guide it.